Satellite Selfie Skip to main content

 Eligibility

-Participants must be a undergraduate students enrolled at BYU.
+Participants must be undergraduate students enrolled at BYU.

 Scoring

 Scores will be assigned based on quality of the image.
-Quality is primarily judged by the number of consecutive un-corrupted image lines, but may also include factors such as image clarity, land visibility, cloud formation, etc.
+Quality is primarily judged by the number of consecutive un-corrupted image lines, but may also include factors such as image clarity and visible features.